Br4dy-aea/HTML-Wallpapers/readme.md

 You can change the specs inside the HTML using Notepad++ So you don't have to keep mine.

 HTML has no way of dynamically getting this info so it's up to you to change it.

+Same goes for the Welcome message.
+Default is User and will dissapear after two minutes.